MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-existing-table.md

 ---
-title: Ingest JSON data from a local file to an existing table in Azure Data Explorer using the ingestion wizard.
+title: Ingest JSON data from a local file to an existing table in Azure Data Explorer using the ingestion wizard
 description: Ingesting (loading) data into an existing Azure Data Explorer table simply, using the ingestion wizard. ms.reviewer: tzgitlin ms.topic: how-to